0natj/0natj.github.io/README.md

 A website of krat that has stuff on it relating to krat products.

-We used the flickerplate plugin to add some awesomeness from http://getwebplate.com/plugins/flickerplate
+We used the flickerplate plugin to add some awesomeness ( http://getwebplate.com/plugins/flickerplate )

 Chur